-The current guidelines set by the Board office follow the Division of Financial Management (DFM) and section 67-1901 through 67-1903, Idaho Code requirements.
-Each strategic plan must include, by code and Board policy:
+The State of Idaho requires the institutions, agencies and special/health programs under the oversight of the board submit an updated strategic plan each year in July.
+The plans must encompass at a minimum the current year and four years going forward.
+The guidelines set by the Board office follow the Division of Financial Management (DFM) and section 67-1901 through 67-1903, Idaho Code requirements.
+Each strategic plan must include, by code and Board policy: vision and mission statement, goals, objectives, performance measures, benchmarks, and external factors.
+Each of these components is a standard strategic planning component.